In this page: Corporate Taxes | Accounting Rules | Consumption Taxes | Individual Taxes | Double Taxation Treaties | Sources of Fiscal Information

 The greater of: 45% of income tax liability (35% applied to income tax liabilities of up to KRW 30 million) before exemptions or actual tax after exemptions |

-Tax credits are available for medical expenses (15% with a limit of KRW 7 million, exclusively when they exceed 3% of total employment income), insurance premiums (12%, capped at KRW 120,000), donations (15% for the donation amount up to KRW 10 million and 30% for the excess) and education expenses (up to 15% with no cap for the taxpayer, limited to KRW 9 million for each dependant attending university or college, and KRW 3 million for each dependant attending preschool to high school).
-A tax credit of KRW 150,000 per child aged 7 or older for up to two children and KRW 300,000 per child for the third and more is also available.
+Tax credits are available for medical expenses (15% with a limit of KRW 7 million, exclusively when they exceed 3% of total employment income), insurance premiums (12%, capped at KRW 120,000), donations (15% for the donation amount up to KRW 10 million and 30% for the excess; if donations made during 2024 surpass KRW 30 million, an extra deduction equal to 10% of the surplus will be granted) and education expenses (up to 15% with no cap for the taxpayer, limited to KRW 9 million for each dependant attending university or college, and KRW 3 million for each dependant attending preschool to high school).
+A tax credit of KRW 150,000 per child aged 8 or older for up to two children and KRW 300,000 per child for the third and more is also available (from 2024, it also applies to grandchildren).

 Employees in Korea are liable for social security contributions, as follows: